2023–24 Highland Football League: Highland League play-off

-Subject to the tier 6 champion clubs meeting the required licensing criteria for promotion, a play-off was scheduled to take place between the winners of the 2023–24 Midlands Football League, 2023–24 North Caledonian Football League and the 2023–24 North Region Junior Football League, with the winners then playing Strathspey Thistle, who finished bottom of the Highland League.
+Subject to the tier 6 champion clubs meeting the required licensing criteria for promotion, a play-off was scheduled to take place between the winners of the 2023–24 Midlands Football League (Dundee North End), 2023–24 North Caledonian Football League (Invergordon) and the 2023–24 North Region Junior Football League (Culter), with the winners then playing Strathspey Thistle, who finished bottom of the Highland League.
 However, none of the tier 6 champions had the required SFA licence and as such there was no promotion to, or relegation from, the Highland League.